 Phonics and Reading Schemes

-The phonics and reading schemes that we use in KS1 are Letters and Sounds for phonics and the Oxford Learning Tree for reading.
+The phonics and reading schemes that we use in KS1 are Letters and Sounds for phonics and the Oxford Learning Tree for reading. further information about Reading & Phonics are available on our website.

 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.